DataJuiceLab/mlaps/README.md

 "Deploy MLflow with docker compose"] (https://towardsdatascience.com/deploy-mlflow-with-docker-compose-8059f16b6039), with some changes to:
-* replace AWS usage with local mapping for artifact store
+* replace AWS usage with GCP mapping for artifact store
 * replace mysql with postgresql and other options.
 * optionally apply htpasswd access control to mlflow website via nginx frontend